-- Don't take anything controlled with you - Take a "clean" loaner laptop, tablet, phone - In presenting, stick to previously published material - Be aware of what kind of data you receive through your mobile phone - Retain "effective control" over these items (on your person, in hotel safe, etc. Checked baggage is NOT deemed to constitute effective control.)
+- Don't take anything controlled with you - In presenting, stick to previously published material - Be aware of what kind of data you receive through your mobile phone - Retain "effective control" over phones, laptops, etc. (on your person, in hotel safe, etc. Checked baggage is NOT deemed to constitute effective control.)